traject/traject/README.md

 ~~~

 If you find yourself repeating boilerplate code in your custom logic, you can
-even create your own 'macros' (like `extract_marc`). `extract_marc` and other
-macros are nothing more than methods that return ruby lambda objects of
-the same format as the blocks you write for custom logic.
+even create your own 'macros' (like `extract_marc`). `extract_marc`, `translation_map`, `first_only` and other macros are nothing more than methods that return ruby lambda objects of the same format as the blocks you write for custom logic.

 For tips, gotchas, and a more complete explanation of how this works, see
 additional documentation page on [Indexing Rules: Macros and Custom Logic](./doc/indexing_rules.md)